SFDC-Assets/Lightning-Enhanced-Calendar/README.md

 ### Testing in a Stand-Alone Scratch Org

-If you want to test the package in a scratch org using the [Salesforce Command-Line Interface (CLI)](https://developer.salesforce.com/tools/sfdxcli), there is a script called `scripts/CreateScratchOrg` that can be run from the top-level directory to create a new scratch org, install all of the components, create the testbed environment with a Lightning app page, and assign all the required permission sets to the default user.
+If you want to test the package in a scratch org using the [Salesforce Command-Line Interface (CLI)](https://developer.salesforce.com/tools/sfdxcli), there is a script called `scripts/CreateScratchOrg` that can be run from the top-level directory that will create a new scratch org, install all of the components, create the testbed environment with a Lightning app page, and assign all the required permission sets to the default user.
 You must authorize a Dev Hub org before you can run this script.

 ## Configuration